 - Suicidal ideation

 My guinea pigs are pretty much the only thing that can crack through the anhedonia, although not always.
-Blogging is cognitively stimulating and meaningful, but emotionally it’s quite neutral.
+Blogging is cognitively stimulating and meaningful, but emotionally, it’s pretty neutral.
 I’ve always been pretty cerebral, so I’m fine with cognitively stimulating.
+Most of the things I used to enjoy (like travelling) now just feel meh.

 I also have problems with sensory overwhelm, mostly with visual stimuli.
 I notice that a lot when I’m at the grocery store.
 Even when the store is quiet, visually it’s just a lot for my brain to process.